OpenVoiceOS/ovos-docker/docs/getting-started/docker/plugins/stt.md

 - `ovos-stt-plugin-server` allows you to reach an external STT service
 - `ovos-stt-plugin-vosk` is an offline STT service

-If the existing STT plugins are not enough then you can install yours by following the same principle as for the [TTS plugins](./tts.md) by adding a `listener.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
+If the existing STT plugins are not enough then you can install yours by following the same principle as for the [microphone plugins](./microphone.md) by adding a `listener.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.

+!!! warning "Plugins requirements"

+    These plugins have to be compatible with the `pip install` method which requires a `setup.py` file.

-When the `ovos_listener` container starts, it will look for this file and install the skills defined in there.
-These skills have to be compatible with the `pip install` method which requires a `setup.py` file.
+When the `ovos_listener` container starts, it will look for this file and install the plugins defined in there.

 ```ini title="~/ovos/config/listener.list"
 ovos-stt-plugin-vosk==0.2.0a1 # Specific plugin version on PyPi